drangara/MFIX-Exa/docs/source_docs/getting_started/hpc/Joule2.rst

 #.
 CSG EB library  (**gmake**)

-   For the gmake instaill instructions you will need to install `libcsgeb` to `$CSG_LIB_DIR` using either cmake or gmake:
+   For the gmake install instructions, you need to install `libcsgeb` to `$CSG_LIB_DIR` using either cmake or gmake:

    .. tabs::